FAQs on How to buy, access and manage a Worksheet Program subscription

 WP.2) How do I purchase a Rocket Math Worksheet Program subscription? (with POs, Credit cards or PayPal)

 If you are unsure of this program, try the initial, 60-day trial of the Universal Level.

-Subscriptions are all for 1 year, with the exception of the 60-day trial.
+All other subscriptions are all for 1 year.
 After deciding between Basic and Universal, the only other decision is how many teachers will need access to the program.
 There are subscriptions for Individual teachers, for 3 teachers (plus the subscriber), 6, 20, and 50 teachers.
-We have the availability of 100 and 200 teachers only in the Universal Level.
+We have the availability of 100 and 200 and 400 teachers only in the Universal Level.

 We accept PayPal and credit cards.
 We accept Purchase Orders only from schools, only for $60 or more, and we expect that entering the PO number means it has already been approved for payment.

 You then are asked for identifying information including your name and email address.
 That email address is the main identifier of this account and must be used to access the account in the future.
 You use that email address and the password you create to add teachers, renew, upgrade, etc. Don’t forget it!